Taihang Mountains: Background

 The Taihang Mountains were formed during the Jurassic.
 Brown forest and Cinnamon soils are found here.

 The name of Shanxi Province, meaning "west of the mountains", derives from its location west of the Taihang Mountains.
 The name of Shandong Province (east of the mountains) originally applied to the area east of the Xiao Mountains, but by the Tang dynasty it refers to the area east of the Taihang Mountains; this entity evolved into the modern-day Shandong Province, though the actual border of the province has moved considerably to the east.

 The Hai River system runs through the Taihang Mountains.
 The Red Flag Canal is located on the south edge of the Taihang Mountains.

 The Shijiazhuang–Taiyuan high-speed railway crosses under the Taihang Mountains via the Taihang Tunnel, the third longest rail tunnel in China.

-Many references to this range in “Fanshen” by William Hinton, with their significance in the Chinese Socialist revolution.